Tommyjournal FAQ last updated 01 January 2010

 Each entry (from 2007 onward) is titled; titles are included in the RSS and Atom feeds, and are also displayable by holding the cursor over the first word in the entry's header (i.e., the day of the week).

-There may or may not be additional Easter eggs, including but not limited to occasional snarky comments in the HTML source.
+There may or may not be additional Easter eggs, including but not limited to occasional comments in the HTML source.

 Why did you send me spam?

 I didn't.
 Spammers occasionally impersonate me; that is, they send spam email with return addresses that use my domain name (tommyjournal.com).
-I wish this didn't happen, but there is nothing I can do to stop it.
+I wish this didn't happen but there is nothing I can do to stop it.

 What HTML tags does your comment system support?

 So far, <B>, <I>, <BLOCKQUOTE>, and <A HREF="url">, (upper or lower case) and the respective closing tags (</B>, </I>, ...).
-Try the preview button to see if you like what they do.
-The code that recognizes <A HREF="url"> is primitive, but it should work as long as you stick to that syntax.
-Previewing is especially recommended if you're using <A HREF="url">.
-If you can't get it to work at all, please let me know.
+The code that recognizes <A HREF="url"> is primitive but is likely to work if you stick to that syntax.
+The preview button is your friend.

 Why do I have to type a word for verification?